Incredible Italian American dishes you would never find in Italy

 5. Muffuletta

 Another legendary Italian American sandwich, the muffuletta is made using a bread with the same name.
 The bread was brought to the US by Sicilian immigrants, while the sandwich was created in New Orleans, Louisiana in the early 20th century.
-Muffuletta bread is a round sesame roll, and it's stuffed with olive salad, mortadella, salami, Swiss cheese, ham and provolone for a belly-busting sandwich.
+Muffuletta bread is a round sesame roll, and it's stuffed with olive salad, mortadella, salami, Swiss cheese, ham, and provolone for a belly-busting sandwich.
 One story goes that it was invented at Central Grocery Co. in 1906, but Progress Grocery Co. also lays claim to the sandwich.

 4. Philly cheesesteak

 The Philly cheesesteak is possibly the most famous thing to come out of Philadelphia – at least when it comes to food.
-Thinly sliced steak, onion and cheese (often provolone) are piled onto a hoagie roll for a classic sandwich that everyone must try once in their life.
+Thinly sliced steak, onion, and cheese (often provolone) are piled onto a hoagie roll to create a classic sandwich that everyone must try once in their life.
 Recipes for steak sandwiches began to come into vogue in the 19th century, but it’s generally accepted that Pat Olivieri, the owner of the hugely popular Pat’s King of Steaks, was the first person to add cheese and start slinging Philly cheesesteaks in the 1930s.

 3. Pepperoni pizza